dalong0514/readnotes/20210104专业原文/2021024Organic-Chemistry-By-Francis/2021024Organic-Chemistry-By-Francis0101.md

 With beryllium (Z = 4), the 2s level becomes filled and, beginning with boron (Z = 5), the next orbitals to be occupied are 2p x , 2p y , and 2p z .
 These

-three orbitals (Figure 1.3) are of equal energy and are characterized by boundary surfaces that are usually described as “dumbbell-shaped.”
-The axes of the three 2p orbitals are at right angles to one another.
-Each orbital consists of two “lobes,” represented in Figure 1.3 by regions of different colors.
+three orbitals (Figure 1.3) are of equal energy and are characterized by boundary surfaces that are usually described as「dumbbell-shaped.」The axes of the three 2p orbitals are at right angles to one another.
+Each orbital consists of two「lobes,」represented in Figure 1.3 by regions of different colors.
 Regions of a single orbital, in this case, each 2p orbital, may be separated by nodal surfaces where the wave function changes sign and the probability of finding an electron is zero.

 Other methods are also used to contrast the regions of an orbital where the signs of the wave function are different.
 Some mark one lobe of a p orbital + and the other −.
 Others shade one lobe and leave the other blank.
 When this level of detail isn’t necessary, no differentiation is made between the two lobes.